-RBHS celebrated its annual Global Village celebration Friday, Feb.
-22. The two-hour event was a culmination of a week of cultural exhibitions, which included three group dances and a fashion show where students modeled colorful clothing from countries ranging from the Ivory Coast to Bangladesh.
+RBHS held its annual Global Village celebration Friday, Feb.
+22. The two-hour event was a culmination of a week of cultural exhibitions, which included three group dances and a fashion show where students modeled colorful clothing from countries ranging from Bangladesh to the Ivory Coast.

-Students who experienced Global Village before waited in anticipation for the popular event, while freshman approached it with curious interest.
+Students who had experienced Global Village before waited in anticipation for the popular event, while freshmen approached it with curious interest.
 Freshman Genny Harline eagerly partook in the celebration.

 “It’s really fun, and I really like all the different foods and everything,” Harline said.
-“It’s just really a good experience and [students] both, like, have fun and get to also learn about other things.
-I think it’s really cool ‘cause Rock Bridge [is] like a big old festival.”
+“It’s just really a good experience and [students] both have fun and get to also learn about other things.
+I think it’s really cool because Rock Bridge [is] like a big old festival.”

 Japanese teacher Shawn Beatty has worked at RBHS for seven years and is no stranger to Global Village.
-Many of his students participate, whether that be independently or as part of his Japanese club.
+Many of his students participate independently or as part of his Japanese club.
 Beatty, who lived in Japan on and off for eight years, believes Global Village is a fantastic opportunity to expose students to cultures they would not learn about otherwise.

 Junior Anna Kirby helped contribute to the breaking down of these barriers by running one of the 32 booths at Global Village.
-Kirby participated in Global Village as part of her Advanced Placement Spanish class, representing North Spain.
+Kirby participated in the celebration as part of her Advanced Placement Spanish class, representing North Spain.
 Her group served patata tortilla, a Spanish dish that incorporates potato and egg as well as virgin sangria.
-Although the booth was an assignment for a class, she enjoyed the experience and plans to do it again next year.
+Although the booth was an assignment for the class, she enjoyed the experience and plans to do it again next year.

 What culture did you learn about at Global Village?
 Let us know in the comments below.